Crotch: Etymology

 Crotch is derived from crutch; it was first used in 1539 to refer to a forked stick used as a farm implement.
 This region of the body is also described with other terms such as groin or the lower ventral area.

 In clothing

 In clothing, the crotch is the area of trousers, shorts, leggings etc. where the legs join.
 The bottom of the crotch is an end of the inseam.
 The crotch-region on smaller garments such as underwear are sometimes referred to as the pouch.
 Loosely-fitted or bagginess in the crotch-region is sometimes associated with a lax, casual and easy-going approach to attires or garbs.

 Clothing that is tight-fitting in the crotch produces an effect that is sometimes referred to by informal terms such as a man-bulge or moose-knuckle on men, and a camel toe on women, especially if the woman's labia majora are conspicuous.
 Prolonged constrictive pressure of the crotch on the male genitals may increase the likelihood of detumescing.
+Some men take steps to increase their crotch bulge, either through their choice of clothing or via surgical penis enlargement, in the hope that it will bring them more confidence and self-esteem.